solenn-tl/land_registry_tables_processing_TPDL_2025/README.md

 ```

 ## Datasets
 These datasets have been produced using pages from the initial registers (*états de sections* in french) of the 19th-century french land registry using images from the Val-de-Marne archives.
 * **Page classification** : [10.5281/zenodo.15386606](https://zenodo.org/10.5281/zenodo.15386606)
 * **Information extraction** : [10.5281/zenodo.15411507](https://zenodo.org/10.5281/zenodo.15411507)
 * **Named Entity Recognition (Taxpayers)** : [10.5281/zenodo.15423885](https://zenodo.org/10.5281/zenodo.15423885) (!Warning!
-This is a test dataset produced using taxpayers cells values of the IE dataset, some taxpayers are in several subsets which might biais the evaluation.
-A **new version is under developpement**)
+This is a test dataset produced using taxpayers cells values of the IE dataset, some taxpayers are in several subsets which might biais the evaluation)
 * **Gold-standard KG** : TO ADD

 ## Models